Efficient Defence against Misbehaving TCP Receiver DoS Attacks: Introduction

+While the misbehaving TCP receiver attack may not be a common DoS attack due to the sophisticated technical knowledge needed in launching such an attack successfully, it is undoubted that the destruction caused by a successful attack could be huge in the Internet fabric \cite{SBB05}.
+Although the occurrence probability is uncertain or might not be very large, considering the probability-impact product of the misbehaving TCP receiver attack, it is still worthwhile to seek a fix for such a known vulnerability.
+In particular, this attack could be a very significant security threat to the availability of certain time-critical networks, such as the envisioned Smart Grid using the converged network approach.

 Despite the serious impact which could be brought about by an attacker-manipulated set of misbehaving TCP receivers (whose goal is not merely to obtain faster downloads but instead to exploit this TCP vulnerability to mount a distributed denial of service attack against the entire Internet), there lacks a rigorous study and modeling of the security goal against malicious TCP receivers.
 As a consequence, it is fair to say the effectiveness of the existing solutions \cite{SCWA99,SBB05} remains uncertain.
-While most of the existing solutions emphasize {backward-compatibility} (as the most desired property), we adopt a clean-slate approach in this paper with provably secure solutions.
-For a detailed explanation of the rationale and importance of adopting a clean-slate approach to secure the Internet, \cite{BCPS05} provides a good reference.
-All the solutions proposed in this paper are provably secure \cite{KM07} in the sense that any breach of security found in the proposed solutions can be traced back to a vulnerability in the underlying primitive (which is widely assumed to be secure), meaning the insecurity of the latter is the only cause for the insecurity of the former.
-However, our solutions require modifications on both TCP senders and receivers.
-Nevertheless, no modification to the core functionality of the congestion control algorithm of TCP is made in our solutions; changes (in our solutions) will only be incorporated into codes for handling TCP acknowledgements and session management specified in RFC 793 \cite{rfc793}.
+On the contrary, the solution proposed in this paper is provably secure \cite{GM84,KM07} in the sense that any breach of security found in the proposed solution can be traced back to a vulnerability in the underlying cryptographic primitive (which is widely assumed to be secure), meaning the insecurity of the latter is the only cause for the insecurity of the former.
+However, our solution requires modifications on both TCP senders and receivers.
+Nevertheless, no modification to the core functionality of the congestion control algorithm of TCP is made in our solution; changes (in our solution) will only be implemented as a TCP option and incorporated into codes for handling TCP acknowledgements and session management specified in RFC 793 \cite{rfc793}.
+Neither will modifications be necessary to any routers.